 Our lodge is the only fly-in wilderness resort situated on Blachford Lake, which is a remote 17 kilometre (12 mile) lake.
 The lodge is a 25-minute bush plane flight from Yellowknife, the capital of the Northwest Territories and is located north of the East Arm of Great Slave Lake.
 Yellowknife is easily accessible with daily jet service from most major U.S. and Canadian cities, and same-day connections through Calgary and Edmonton, Alberta.
-Currently, the airlines flying into Yellowknife from major southern centres are: Canadian North, First Air, Air Canada, West Jet, Air North
+Currently, the airlines flying into Yellowknife from major southern centres are: Canadian North, Air Canada, West Jet

 Connecting to Blachford/Lodge Flights

 When booking your flights in/out of Yellowknife please ensure that you arrive into Yellowknife prior to 09:00am on your day of departure to the lodge.
 Flights from Yellowknife to the lodge depart at 10:00am.
 Flights from the lodge to Yellowknife will have you back in the city around 11:30am.
 Flight times are not set In stone and may change.
 Please check with us prior to booking your departing flight from Yellowknife (we do not recommend anything earlier than 13:45pm departing Yellowknife).